Husnain-Saghir1997/Husnain-Saghir1997/README.md

-- 👋 Hi, I’m @Husnain-Saghir1997
+- 👋 Hi, I’m Husnain Saghir
 - 👀 I’m interested in Interpretable AI and ML applications in chemical engineering.
-Hybrid semi-parametric modelling applied to industrial as well as pilot and lab-scale problems
+Hybrid semi-parametric modelling applied to industrial as well as pilot and lab-scale problems.
 - 🌱 I’m currently learning Python and Pytorch
 - 💞️ I’m looking to collaborate on Python and PyTorch projects
 - 📫 How to reach me (husnain.saghir.ali@gmail.com)